 Grand Prismatic Spring Overlook

-The parking lot was almost full when we arrived and we snagged the last space in the main lot.
-Park in the lot and hike to a fork in the trail.
-Go left up the hill to the viewing platform that overlooks the Grand Prismatic.
+The parking lot was almost full when we arrived, and we snagged the last space in the main lot.
+At the first fork in the trail, we turned left up the hill to the viewing platform overlook.

-We saw a dusky grouse in the grasses along the trail.
-It was a first for seeing one of these.
+We saw a dusky grouse in the grass along the trail.
+It was my first time seeing one of these.

 Dusky grouse on Fairy Falls Trailhead